isaacs-12/FruitBox/ReadMe.md

 - **PyAutoGUI** for automation
 - **Stable Baselines3** for reinforcement learning
 - **Gymnasium** for the RL environment framework
+- **PyTorch** for deep learning framework

 ## 🐛 Known Issues

 - Screen coordinates may need adjustment for different screen resolutions
 - OCR accuracy can vary based on font and image quality
 - Training requires significant computational resources (though it will take advantage of your hardware if you have Apple Silicon, NVidia Cuda, or just a CPU)
+- Brute force backtracking can be very slow for complex grids